test-room-7/action-publish-release-drafts/README.md

 ### Example of basic usage

-1. Create a new draft reserved for a new version, and name it in a semver format, e.g. `v0.1.0`.
+1. Create a new draft reserved for a new version, and give it the appropriate tag target (e.g. `v0.1.0`).
 2. Update a description of the draft during development, if neccessary.
-3. When a new version is ready, push the tag to repository (`v0.1.0` in this case).
+3. When a new version is ready, push the matching tag to repository (`v0.1.0` in this case).
-4. The action will be executed, and it will apply the `v0.1.0` tag to the draft, and will publish it.
+4. The action will be executed, and the draft will be published.

 ### Inputs